 Tuesday afternoon’s Civic Design Review (CDR) meeting pushed the total count of projects covered this year to 41, a record for the still young process—and a testament to the acceleration of large-scale development in Philadelphia.

 The crowded docket opened with a couple returning cases.
 First up, the design for what will be Aramark’s new Schuylkill River facing headquarters at 2402-2414 Market Street.
 At last month’s meeting, CDR members critiqued the design for providing public spaces that didn’t seem particularly open to the public.
-(This was a particularly big deal because the developers are seeking additional density in exchange for providing public open space.)
+(This was a considered especially significant because the developers are seeking additional density in exchange for providing public open space.)

 The presenting architect, Stephen Varenhorst, displayed the upgraded proposal for a promenade overlooking the river.
 It is one of the principal public spaces provided by the developers, offers seating, access to four of the retail or restaurant spaces, and provides a connection between Market and Chestnut Streets for pedestrians on the west side of the building.
 But in the last month’s CDR process the walkway was deemed too narrow and uninviting.